gyuholim/hello-world/README.md

 # hello-world
-My delayed exdercise for learning the usage of github
+My delayed exercise for learning the usage of github